AsadCH2006/Persona-Pulse-Groq/README.md

 # 🤖 PersonaPulse - Groq AI Assistant

-PersonaPulse is a real-time, high-performance AI chatbot web application built with **Streamlit** and powered by **Groq LLaMA models**.
+PersonaPulse is a real-time, high-performance AI chatbot web application built with **Streamlit** and powered by **Groq LLAMA models**.
 It features dynamic system persona enforcement, real-time response streaming, and interactive theme customization.

 ---